travis-ci/travis-boxes/README.md

 This will create a blank `config/worker.yml`, please read 'Box Customization' for more info.

+## Chef Cookbooks location

+We use [OpsCode Chef](http://www.opscode.com/chef/) to provision VMs (and everything else). travis-boxes assumes [travis-cookbooks](https://github.com/travis-ci/travis-cookbooks) are cloned as one directory up, like this:

+    travis-boxes
+    travis-cookbooks

 ## Building Boxes

 Use the provided `thor` tasks to build VirtualBox base boxes and worker boxes, including uploading them to S3.
 They can then be distributed to the worker machines and used for updating the vms.